chngr/chngr.github.io/fab75.md

 heading: Algebraic Geometry Workshop -- Hannover 03.2024
 ---

-A conference in honour of
+A small workshop in honour of
 {% include person.html person=site.data.people.fabrizio_catanese %} on the
 occasion of his 75th birthday at
 [Leibniz Universität Hannover](https://www.uni-hannover.de/en/) held on March 21, 2025, organized by
 {% include person.html person=site.data.people.me %} and
 {% include person.html person=site.data.people.matthias_schuett %}.

+Participants may also be interested in the workshop [Algebraic Geometry in Hannover](/hannover-2025) taking place earlier in the week.

 ### Speakers
 - {% include person.html person=site.data.people.paola_frediani %} (Pavia)